KeithSloan/GDML/README.md

 You can check the version FreeCAD is using with About FreeCAD, copy to clipboard, paste.

-For the version used by Gmsh running in a python console
+For the version used by Gmsh run in a python console

     import gmsh